 Regardless of Union vs. Non Union status, GBT works to encourage success in its employees and provides for internal promotion opportunities.
 For this program, GBT reviewed the current paths to promotion by department.
-Progression for GBT's Maintenance and Operations divisions are illustrated below.
+Progression for GBT's Maintenance and Operations divisions are illustrated on page 20.